yoondoong/altStackWorkshop/README.md

 v-on specifies the type of event that you want an element to react to.

 ## Add some events
 Let's get our app to be able to add events!
 First we need a way to fetch events and render them.
-Lets create a fetchEvents method in **app.js**. :rocket: in the **methods** portion of app.js put:
+Lets create a fetchEvents method in **app.js**. :rocket: in the **methods** portion of the **eventsPage** instance in app.js put:
 ``` javascript
 fetchEvents: function() {
   var events = [];